-Human Services are provided throughout a continuum, including services that may prevent future needs, that intervene in times of crisis and that enhance residents' opportunities and abilities to thrive.
-In order to support residents, needs throughout the continuum, it is necessary to recognize and address systemic inequities that contribute to the need for human services, particularly for marginalized residents.
-Residents may draw from multiple aspects of the continuum at the same time.
-In addition, varying types of human services meet resident needs in different ways: a service may be an intervention for some and a preventative measure or an enhancement for others.
-The continuum is interconnected and the city endorses the need to sustain it in its entirety.
+Human Services are provided throughout a continuum, including services that may prevent future needs, that intervene in times of crisis and that enhance residents' opportunities and ability to thrive.
+In order to support residents needs throughout the continuum, it is necessary to recognize and address systemic inequities that contribute to the need for human services, particularly for marginalized residents.
+Residents may need to draw from multiple aspects of the continuum at the same time.
+In addition, varying types of human services may meet resident needs in different ways: a service may be an intervention for some yet may be preventative or an enhancement for others.
+The continuum of human services is interconnected and the city endorses the need to sustain the entire continuum.
 Prevention services may minimize residents' experiences of crisis, preventing further trauma and the need for intervention.